-Hello world, my name is Jessica.
-I am vegan, and have been for three years, but I am not the poster child of veganism for many reasons – lets just start with that.
-First of all, my parents aren’t hippies, I wasn’t raised on an island surrounded by mango’s, I don’t tan very easily, I’m not blonde… and I’ve never even had an açai bowl (can I honestly call myself vegan if I’ve never instagrammed an açai bowl?).
-Nope, sadly this is not me.
-Instead, I grew up in rural Canada, surrounded by snow and cows… pretty much.
+Hello world, my name is Jessica and I am vegan, but I’m not the poster child of plant based eating for many reasons – lets just start with that.
+First of all, my parents aren’t hippies, I wasn’t raised on an island surrounded by fresh fruit, I don’t tan very easily, I’m not blonde… and worst of all, I’ve never even instagrammed a photo of my smoothie bowl (shocking, I know).
+Instead I grew up in rural Canada surrounded by grain farms, Ford F150’s and cows… pretty much.

-Growing up, everyone around me ate meat and never questioned why (a running theme in Saskatchewan), so I didn’t either.
-I questioned a lot of things, but for some reason, eating animals was never one of them.
+My mom was raised on a cattle farm and my dad and sister hunted what we ate, and everyone around me ate meat and never questioned why, so I didn’t either.
+I questioned a lot of things (like, basically everything), but for some reason eating animals was never one of them.
 I knew that I loved animals, but I was happy to eat them.

 trying it out:

 One of the major turning points for me that month was making an alfredo sauce out of cauliflower.
-It was a lot easier to make than I imagined it would be, and I just remember eating a massive bowl of this creamy, delicious pasta… and feeling so friggen good after!
-I proceeded to eat two more bowls, waiting for that heavy, yucky feeling I always had to set in… but it never did, and I was like “Holy crap, what is going on here?
-This is amazing!”.
+It was a lot easier to make than I imagined it would be, and I just remember eating this massive bowl of creamy, delicious pasta… and feeling so good after!
+I proceeded to eat two more bowls, waiting for that heavy, yucky feeling I always had to set in… but it never did, and I thought to myself “What is going on here?”

 I felt light and full of energy – not lethargic and heavy like I would have with a regular dairy-based sauce.
 Was this diet “maybe… kind of… healthy?”
 I wondered.
 Wasn’t I going to become anaemic or something?
 What about calcium?
 What about protein?
 FOR GOD’S SAKE WHAT ABOUT THE PROTIEN????
-I wasn’t sure, but I wanted to find out.

 sticking with it: